noteed/blog/starting-with-nixops-2.md

 ## Packages

-If you need a pakcage that is not automatically installed (i.e. it is not yet a dependency of your deployment), you call specify it by itself.
+If you need a pakcage that is not automatically installed (i.e. it is not yet a dependency of your deployment), you can specify it by itself.
 Here we add `wget`:

 ```